thiagoguimaraesdf/Brazilian-Higher-Education-Exploration/README.md

 For better organization and comprehension, this study is divided in 3 parts:

-Part 1 - Data Extraction: In dataextraction.ipynb, I bring a description of datasets used in the project, its sources and the path to download it.
+Part 1 - Data Extraction: The notebook bring a description of datasets used in the project, its sources and the path to download it.
 This post will be uploaded if future analysis demands new datasets.

-Part 2 - Data Cleaning: In datacleaning.ipynb, data is cleaned and column names standardized.
+Part 2 - Data Cleaning: In this part data is cleaned and column names standardized.
 The main goal is to have a comparable panel data. with annual information for courses, students, and institutions in the last decade.

 Part 3 - Data Analysis: The analysis is subdivided into 6 sections.
-The first section, dataanalysis1.ipynb, analysis the historical panorama of higher education growth in Brazil, especially in the last 10 years.
+The first section, analysis the historical panorama of higher education growth in Brazil, especially in the last 10 years.

 Some important considerations: